tmr4/db65xx/README.md

 * Drill down on variables/watches that represent a memory range (variable ranges can be opened in a separate hex editor window allowing modification of the memory range)
 * Evaluate symbols, memory ranges and expressions and set symbol and memory range values in the Debug Console
 * Symbol address and value displayed when hovering over a symbol in source code
 * Call stack displayed when stepping through program.
 Clicking on an entry opens the source code in an editor at that line.
-On continue, call stack collapses to current instruction.
 * Integrated terminal window for input/output with default read/write addresses at `$f004` and `$f001` respectively.
 * Source files listed in Loaded Scripts Explorer